sst/sst/www/docs/advanced/monitoring.md

     if (enableDatadog) {
       await app.finish();

-      // Attach the Datadog contruct to each stack app.node.children.forEach((stack) => {
+      // Attach the Datadog construct to each stack app.node.children.forEach((stack) => {
         if (stack instanceof Stack) {
           const datadog = new Datadog(stack, "datadog", {